NikBomb/buildsucceded/_posts/2023-10-08-rocket_science.markdown

 ## The rocket acceleration
 <img src="/assets/images/rocket/ConservationMomentum.png" width="500" style="display: block; margin: 0 auto">
 To grasp the basics of the physics at play let's start from a rocket, in a vacuum under the influence of gravity.
 Between instants I and II the rocket will experience a force from gravity pulling it downwards.
 At the same time, the rocket can contrast gravity burning some fuel, ejecting it with a velocity w.
 The ejection of mass will accelerate the rocket in the upwards direction.
 Since this is a varying mass system, the classical Newton's second law cannot be applied.
 Therefore to write the equation of motion we will use the conservation of momentum $p$ between I and II.
 Note that $p$ is a scalar quantity under the assumption of thrusters and flight path aligned with gravity.
-Also, the conservation of momentum will be written in a fixed reference frame, where the total velocity of expelled gas is $v + dv - w$
+Also, the conservation of momentum will be written in a fixed reference frame, where the total velocity of expelled gas is $v + dv - w$.
+Indicating as $p_{II}$ the momentum at II and $p_{I}$ the momentum at I:

-$$ p_{II} - p_{I} = FdT  $$
+$$ p_{II} - p_{I} = Fdt  $$

 $$ p_{II} = (M - dm_g)(v + dv)  - (w -v - dv) dm_g \approx Mv +  M dv - w dm_g$$

+The $\approx\$ sign above is because I have dropped higher order terms like $dm_gdv$

 $$ p_{I} = Mv $$